 Each provincial screening program chooses the age at which to start screening and the screening interval.
 We have a mishmash of screening policies across the country.
 The Canadian Task Force on Preventive Health Care says that the decision to have a mammogram is a woman's, based on her values and preferences.
 However, getting a mammogram at age 40 may not be so easy and depends on where a woman lives.

 In Nova Scotia, British Columbia, Prince Edward Island, and Yukon women may self-refer for a mammogram, starting at age 40.
+In Alberta, and NWT at 45.
 Women can go annually in NS, PEI, and YT.

-Although 8 jurisdictions do not invite women in their 40s for screening, it is important to note that women in their 40s should be able to have a mammogram IF they can get a doctor's requisition.
+Although some jurisdictions do not offer self-referral in the 40s, it is important to note that women in their 40s are able to have a mammogram IF they can get a doctor's requisition.
 In some provinces, this mammogram will be performed outside of the organized screening program at a diagnostic centre.
 When mammograms are not done through an organized screening program there are no reminder letters sent, no results letter sent, and women are not informed of their density even if their province has implemented notification.